 Use every tool available to you, to nail down any episodes that don't seem obvious, or don't contain cues to provide the essential information you need to completely identify it.
 There are a world of resources available to you for this purpose.
 Among them, books on either collecting or logging Golden Age Radio recordings.
 I have several of these listed on Publications Page.
 Other excellent sources are the internet, Radio Historical Societies, and media museums--both brick and mortar and electronic.

-Here's a Tip: One of our subscribers, Andrew Steinberg is an absolute stickler for tagging accuracy and takes great pains to catalougue the errors he finds among mp3 recordings in circulation.
+Here's a Tip: One of our subscribers, Andrew Steinberg is an absolute stickler for tagging accuracy and takes great pains to catalog the errors he finds among mp3 recordings in circulation.
 He's compiled all of them on his website here:

 Having logged as much information as you can HEAR, you can begin to attempt to identify the show/episode at hand.
 The more episodes you have, the easier it will be to nail down day/date sequences in the abscence of any other obvious cues within the recording itself.
-Once you've exhausted all other resources available to you, you can attempt to match them up with known logs from respected archivists you've grown to trust over time.
+Once you've exhausted all other resources available to you, you can begin to match them up with known logs from respected archivists you've grown to trust over time.

 Once you've assembled all the information you need to completely identify the episode or series at hand you can begin to properly and methodically tag the episodes at hand.
 I'll give you an example of the steps I take, step-by-step and you can compare my methods to your own:

 Step #2: Think ahead.
 Creating extremely verbose file names will prevent you from smoothly burning your collection to your media storage method of choice, be it CD's, DVD's, DAT Tape, or Hard Drive.
 Until the specification is enhanced you won't be able to burn either CD's or DVD's with overly lengthy file names.
 Place the longer name in the ID3-V2 tag within each recording.
-Use a short, but sufficiently informative title for the file name.
+Use a short, but sufficiently succinct title for the file name.

 Step #3: Find yourself a Tagging Utility you have faith in.
-The simplest and most readily available--and reliable--that I'm aware of is WinAmp's own tagging features.
+The simplest and most readily available--and reliable--that I'm aware of is Apple iTunes' own tagging features.
 But there are over a hundred special purpose tagging utilities available, each with a different collection of features that may or may not appeal to you or suit your methods.
-I use Dr.Tag for my tagging, so that's the utility I'll use to describe the remaining steps.
+We use Tag and Rename for our tagging, so that's the utility we'll use to describe the remaining steps.

 Step #4: Convert all ID3-V1 tags to ID3-V2 tags.
 Why?
 You'll have more room to enter more accurate and complete information using the ID3-V2 tag.
 Even if you don't need the additional room NOW, you made need it later.
 It's a no-brainer.
 Just convert all of them first.

-Why I Tag This Way.
+Why We Tag This Way.

-My rationale for adopting these standards throughout the archives are as follows:
+Our rationale for adopting these standards throughout the archives are as follows:

-• I recognize that these archives are not just audio recordings.
+• We recognize that these archives are not just audio recordings.
 They can be very visceral, emotion-provoking, historical and sociological records of a time gone by.
 To that end, we make every attempt to capture and accurately preserve as much as is known about a given recording.

-• Since the folder in which the file resides is almost always the 'show' folder for a given series, I feel that the presence of the Show Name in the name of the file is both redundant and unnecessary.
+• Since the folder in which the file resides is almost always the 'show' folder for a given series, we feel that the presence of the Show Name in the name of the file is both redundant and unnecessary.

 • I feel very strongly that this is part of our stewardship of these archives, helping to accurately archive, preserve, and restore as many of these recordings as we can, for sharing and enjoying with even more generations to follow.